fieldbook/api-docs/codelets/one-way-book-sync.md

 # Syncing sheets across books (one-way)

+These instructions will guide you through setting up a codelet (and webhook) that will take changes to a sheet in one book, and apply those same changes in a sheet in a second book.
+This way, the second sheet "mirrors" the first sheet, keeping them in sync.

 In these instructions, the books are named "primary" and "copy", and changes from "primary" are copied to "copy".
 Each book has a sheet named "Contacts", and these two sheets must have exactly the same column names.
 The name field of each Contacts sheet is called "Name".

 To protect your webhook, it's a good idea to put some random string in the URL.
 In the code examples here, I've used "some-secret", but you should replace that with something harder to guess.
 It needs to be the same string in both codelets.